dougsthenri/serial_keyboard/README.md

 # serial_keyboard
-Emulating an USB keyboard on a black pill.
+Emulating an USB keyboard on a Black Pill board.